Translations

 Boost accessibility and reach a wider audience by translating your app into multiple languages.

-This feature is implemented in the @kit/i18n
+This feature is implemented in the @kit/i18n package.

 This feature is implemented in all the applications of the kit.
 By default, no setup is needed.